 Adjunct Assistant Professor, Piano

-Pianist Alessio Bax is praised for creating “a ravishing listening experience” with his lyrical playing, insightful interpretations and dazzling facility.
-First prize winner at the Leeds and Hamamatsu international piano competitions and a 2009 Avery Fisher Career Grant recipient, he has appeared as soloist with over 90 100 orchestras, including the London and Royal Philharmonic orchestras, Dallas and Houston symphonies, the NHK Symphony in Japan, the St. Petersburg Philharmonic with Yuri Temirkanov, and the City of Birmingham Symphony Orchestra with Sir Simon Rattle.
+Pianist Alessio Bax creates “a ravishing listening experience” (Gramophone) with his lyrical playing, insightful interpretations and dazzling facility.
+First Prize winner at the Leeds and Hamamatsu international piano competitions and a 2009 Avery Fisher Career Grant recipient, he has appeared as soloist with over 100 orchestras, including the London and Royal Philharmonic orchestras, the Dallas and Houston symphonies, the NHK Symphony in Japan, the St. Petersburg Philharmonic with Yuri Temirkanov and the City of Birmingham Symphony Orchestra with Sir Simon Rattle.

-Fall marks the release of a dance-themed duo disc with Chung, presenting Stravinsky’s original four-hand version of the ballet Petrouchka along with Brahms waltzes and Piazzolla tangos.
-His acclaimed discography for Signum Classics includes Alessio Bax plays Mozart (Piano Concertos K. 491 and K. 595); Alessio Bax plays Brahms (Gramophone “Critic’s Choice”); Rachmaninov: Preludes and Melodies (American Record Guide “Critics’ Choice 2011”); and Bach Transcribed.
+Bax’s acclaimed discography includes Bax & Chung (Stravinsky, Brahms, Piazzolla); Alessio Bax plays Mozart (Piano Concertos K. 491 and K. 595); Alessio Bax plays Brahms (Gramophone “Critic’s Choice”); Rachmaninov: Preludes and Melodies (American Record Guide “Critics’ Choice 2011”); and Bach Transcribed.
 For Warner Classics, Bax recorded Baroque Reflections (Gramophone “Editor’s Choice”).
-He performed Beethoven’s “Hammerklavier” Sonata for maestro Daniel Barenboim in the PBS-TV documentary Barenboim on Beethoven: Masterclass, available as a DVD box set on the EMI label.

-At age 14, Bax graduated with top honors from the conservatory of his hometown, Bari, Italy, and, after further studies in Europe, moved to Dallas in 1994 to study with Joaquín Achúcarro at the Meadows School of the Arts.
-A Steinway artist, he resides in New York City with his wife, pianist Lucille Chung.
+At age 14, Bax graduated with top honors from the conservatory of his hometown, Bari, Italy, and after further studies in Europe moved to Dallas in 1994 to study with Spanish Maestro Joaquín Achúcarro at Southern Methodist University, where he is currently on the faculty.
+A Steinway artist, Bax resides in New York City with his wife, pianist Lucille Chung.